Skills for Life Level 1

 Level 1 can be taken as a standalone Speaking & Listening exam or a four-skills exam in Reading, Writing, Speaking and Listening.

-The Skills for Life exams have changed slightly since the older videos were made so their content may not match the current syllabus exactly.
-They are provided for reference purposes only.
+The exams have changed slightly since the older videos were made so their content may not match the current syllabus exactly.

 Role-plays and group discussion

-Candidates at this level have to perform a role-play task and a group discussion task.
+Candidates at have to perform a role-play task and a group discussion task.
 Download specimen role-play and group discussion tasks (PDF, 280KB) to practise with students.

 Trinity has developed new Level 1 and Level 2 reading tests to replace the National Literacy Tests (NLTs) at these levels.
-These are available from January-August 2014.
+These are available until August 2014.

 You can download the test specifications and sample papers below.